Appendix: Syntax Reference

 #format

-and @icon!
+, @icon!

-Paradox CSV File
+Paradox CSV Language

-- Column separator: semicolon
+- Column Separator: Semicolon

 ;

-. - Comments: single-line comments starting with
+(common in early/tool-exported CSVs). - Comments: Whole-line comments starting with

 #